x-y-zhao/x-y-zhao.github.io/_pages/about.md

   - /about.html
 ---

+## This website stops updating after 1st/Jan/2022.
+Please ref to my new website at https://www.xzhao.me/

 This is Dr. Xingyu Zhao (Sing-You Jaw, if this was easier...).

 I am a Lecturer (Assistant Professor) at the [Department of Computer Science](https://www.liverpool.ac.uk/computer-science/staff/xingyu-zhao/), University of Liverpool, as well as a Programme Fellow at the [Assuring Autonomy International Programme (AAIP)](https://www.york.ac.uk/assuring-autonomy/), University of York.
 Before I joined Liverpool, I was a member of the [Smart System Group](https://smartsystems.hw.ac.uk/), Heriot-Watt University.